JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 To show advanced options, use `-X`.

 ### `-X`
 * Display information about advanced options and exit.
-Advanced options let you manage experimental features of Kotlin or tune specific aspects of .
-The names and behaviour of advanced options may be changed without notice.
+These options are currently unstable: their names and behaviour may be changed without notice.
-The names of advanced options

 ### `-kotlin-home <path>`
 * Specify a custom path to Kotlin compiler used for the discovery of runtime libraries.